Mount Keira

 Mount Keira is a site of significant cultural heritage for the Wodi Wodi people.
-The name Mount Keira derives from the Wodi Wodi name for the mountain, Geera or Djera.
-The first maps of the area called it Keera, later adding the 'i'.
+The name derives from the Wodi Wodi name for the mountain, Geera or Djera.
+The first maps of the area called it Keera, later adding the "i".
 Mount Keira forms a part of the Illawarra escarpment, all of which is sacred land to the Wodi Wodi people of the wider Dharawal language group.

-The suburb of Mount Keira, a semi-rural township of Wollongong, located on the mountain's summit and southern flank.
+The suburb of Mount Keira, a semi-rural township of Wollongong, is located on the mountain's summit and southern flank.

-The summit of Mount Keira has an elevation of 464 m above sea level that is located 4 km northwest of the city of Wollongong.
+The summit of Mount Keira has an elevation of 464 m above sea level and is located 4 km northwest of the city of Wollongong.
 Its distinctive shape and proximity to Wollongong make it a major local landmark.
 It is noted for the views of the city from the popular summit lookout and its history of coal mining.
 It was formed as part of the Illawarra escarpment fold between 80 and 60 million years ago and the erosion by creeks that ensued.

 Indigenous significance and history

-Mt Keira is located on the traditional lands of the Wodi Wodi people, who form a part of the larger Dharawal language group.
+Mount Keira is located on the traditional lands of the Wodi Wodi people, who form a part of the larger Dharawal language group.
 Archeological evidence shows Dharawal people have occupied the Illawarra for at least 30,000 years.
 Patterns of use have been recorded in oral histories, physical features and written records.

-The Story of Mount Keira and the Five Islands
+The story of Mount Keira and the Five Islands

-According to the Alcheringa, the dreaming of the local Aboriginal peoples, Mount Keira is Geera, the daughter of Oola-boola-woo, the West Wind.
+According to the Alcheringa, the Dreaming of the local Aboriginal peoples, Mount Keira is Geera, the daughter of Oola-boola-woo, the west wind.
 The story of the creation of Mount Keira is tied to the creation of the Five Islands, which sit just off the Wollongong coast.
 In the story, Oola-boola-woo had six daughters, Mimosa, Wilga, Lilli Pilli, Wattle, Clematis and Geera.
 They lived a-top the Illawarra escarpment, and one by one the first five children misbehaved, raising the ire of Oola-boola-woo, who cast them and the stone beneath them out to sea, forming the Five Islands.
-Geera, who was now the only child left on their escarpment home, had no one to play with and no one to talk to as her father was often away.
-Geera spent all day sitting, hunched over and watching the camps of the local Aboriginals and looking out to sea to her five sisters.
+Geera, who was now the only child left on their escarpment home, had no one to play with and no one to talk to, as her father was often away.
+Geera spent all day sitting, hunched over and watching the camps of the local Aboriginal people and looking out to sea to her five sisters.
 Eventually, she turned to stone, dust and leaves building up around her until she became a part of the escarpment.
 She is known today as Mount Keira.